 On November 12, 2022, the federal government filed a lawsuit against Magus Corp.
 The lawsuit contends that one of Magus Corp.'s factories has been dumping unfiltered effluent into a local river, resulting in contamination that has required the water treatment plant downstream to commit to additional procedures to keep the water safe for community residents.
 The lawsuit not only seeks compensation for the damage done, but also seeks a remedy that would force the company to install filtration equipment at the factory to clean the effluent before it reaches the river.
 The company has not accrued any provision for this lawsuit on December 31, 2022, as the company's legal counsel has indicated that the outcome cannot currently be determined.
-Management of the company has indicated that if they are forced to install the filtration equipment, that they will, instead, shut down the factory in question is one of three factories that the company operates, producing approximately 40% of the company's output.
+Management of the company has indicated that if they are forced to install the filtration equipment, that they will, instead, shut down the factory as the required equipment would render the entire operation economically infeasible.
+The factory in question is one of three factories that the company operates, producing approximately 40% of the company's output.